For people with metabolic syndrome, the risk of developing heart disease can be a concern. Here’s how you can help keep your heart healthy:

 Control high blood pressure.
 One symptom of metabolic syndrome in adults is when one or both blood pressure numbers are high.
 Blood pressure numbers of 130/80 mm Hg or higher are considered high blood pressure, or hypertension.
 To keep your numbers down:

 Limit saturated fat, salt, and cholesterol in your diet.

 Get regular exercise.

 Take any prescribed medicine as directed.

 Keep your cholesterol in check.
-Having high blood cholesterol increases the risk for heart disease.
+Having high blood cholesterol raises the risk for heart disease.
 High levels of LDL (“bad”) cholesterol or triglycerides are risk factors.
 It’s possible to have only a low level of HDL (“good”) cholesterol.
-This, by itself, can lead to heart disease.
+This alone can lead to heart disease.

-If you need cholesterol-lowering medicine, take it as prescribed.
-The same steps that help control blood pressure can help keep cholesterol in line.
+Take medicines to lower cholesterol or triglycerides as prescribed.
+The same steps that help control blood pressure can help keep cholesterol and triglycerides in line.

-Control your blood sugar.
-Elevated blood sugar (near the upper limit of normal) is a common part of metabolic syndrome.
+Control your blood pressure.
+Blood sugar that is near the upper limit of normal (elevated) is a common part of metabolic syndrome.
 The same steps that help control blood pressure can help keep your blood glucose under control.

 © 2019 Fremont Health

 All Rights Reserved.